 Introduction

 Deposit Return Scheme (DRS) systems make producers of single-use drinks packaging legally responsible for the collection and preparation for recycling of the containers they put on the market.
+Government have confirmed that DRS’ in England, Wales, Northern Ireland and Scotland will be fully implemented by 1 October 2027.

-Timeline of DRS implementation in England, Wales and Northern Ireland
+Timeline of DRS implementation in UK

 Scheme operation